Boise State vs. Air Force NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Air Force has combined with its opponents to score more than 51 points in one game this season.
+- Air Force and its opponents have combined to score more than 51 points in one game this season.

-- The two teams combine to score 64.2 points per game, 13.2 more than the total in this contest.
+- The combined points per game average of the two teams, 64.2, is 13.2 points greater than Saturday's over/under.

-- The 38 combined points per game that these two squads have allowed this season are 13 fewer than the 51 total in this contest.
+- These two squads combine to surrender 38 points per game, 13 fewer than this contest's over/under.

-- The Broncos and their opponents have scored an average of 61.8 points per game in 2021, 10.8 more than Saturday's total.
+- Broncos games this season feature an average total of 61.8 points, a number 10.8 points higher than Saturday's over/under.

-- The 51 total in this game is three points higher than the 48 average total in Falcons games this season.
+- The 48 PPG average total in Falcons games this season is three points fewer than this game's over/under.

 Boise State Stats and Trends